Azure/bicep-types-az/generated/network/microsoft.network/2023-09-01/types.md

 ### Properties
 * **end**: int: Qos Port Range end.
 * **start**: int: Qos Port Range start.

 ## QueryRequestOptions
 ### Properties
-* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

-## QueryRequestOptions
-### Properties